mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 # LVGL + Touch Display + USB-Mouse + USB-Keyboard

-Tested with ESP32 DevKitC v4 ( or Lolin ESP32 lite ), ili9341 display and Arduino IDE 2.1.0 ( PlatformIO )
+Tested with ESP32 DevKitC v4 ( or Lolin ESP32 lite ), ili9341 display and Arduino IDE 2.1.0 ( PlatformIO ).

+A second test with an ESP32-S3 is in the folder [S3](S3/readme.md).

 The library ESP32-USB-Soft-Host 0.1.4 supports only USB1.1 and known working HID devices can be found [here](https://github.com/tobozo/ESP32-USB-Soft-Host) or below.